Illacme

 Illacme is a genus of millipedes in the family Siphonorhinidae.

-It includes two species.
+It includes three species.
 Illacme plenipes was first described in 1928 from San Benito County, California, and rediscovered in 2005.
 In 2016, Illacme tobini was described based on a single male specimen collected in 2006 from Lange Cave, in Sequoia National Park, 240 km east of the known habitat for I. plenipes.

+In 2018, Illacme socal was discovered in Whiting Ranch Wilderness Park.

+Illacme are detritovores and break down dead plant matter before eventually returning it to the soil.